 Investor Insights: Both investors selected Strella to advance to the next round of programming for The Pitch.
 They were impressed with Katherine’s industry and technical expertise, as well as her thorough approach to building customer relationships.
 While Strella has successfully differentiated its product, it will need to watch other players in the fruit distribution monitoring space as competition and investment continue to grow.
 Additionally, with the team currently assembling each sensor by hand, Strella will need to soon identify a scalable production solution.

 My Take: Produce preservation is a space I have not thought much about, but when Katherine mentioned that the apples we buy at the grocery store can be up to eight months old, I was intrigued.
-Strella has certainly done its due diligence, and the time it has invested in building relationships with apple distributors nationwide will definitely be advantageous.
+Strella has certainly done its due diligence, and the time it has invested in building relationships with apple packers nationwide will definitely be advantageous.
 I was surprised to learn that the team is currently assembling all of its sensors by hand.
 Strella will need to prioritize shifting to a more scalable production solution before demand ramps up.

 Summary: App technology that helps employees grow their personal networks and cultivate a more connected workforce

 In a world of increasingly polarized views and opinions, there is a growing need for companies to double down on workplace inclusion to reduce employee turnover and instill a sense of belonging among their teams.
 Swirl is an application that assists employees in diversifying their personal networks.
 After employees fill out a user profile, the application uses an algorithm to identify other employees they should connect with based not only on skills and interests, but also on commonalities and differences.
 The app then facilitates an introduction between the employees, including a reason for the match-up and suggestions of what the employees can connect about.